 3. As surprising as it is to see some large-scale buildings in a small town, it all fits together because there are several really old buildings, several modern pieces that would seem out of place otherwise, and a core commercial street and residential district that are archetypal for small Midwestern towns.

-We often think that the lesson to be learned from New Harmony is that a small town doesn't have to be what many people would think of as consistent, it doesn't have to be boring and predictable, and it also doesn't have to be perfect.
+We often think that the lesson to be learned from New Harmony is that a small town doesn't have to be what many people would think of as consistent, it doesn't have to be boring and predictable, and it also doesn't have to be perfect at any given moment.
+It does require many steps to attract a good mix of supportable businesses, to provide cultural offerings that make it unnecessary to go to the big city all the time to find something interesting to do, and to assure that buildings and basic infrastructure remain in good condition.

 (If you're wondering, this applies even more to a large town, but the larger cities have a harder time establishing those few visual motifs.
 It's no accident that we refer to the theme and variations idea on our pages about neighborhood character in general and urban design principles also.)